 - $100 provides a micro-loan for a woman to buy and sell bananas and oranges.

 - $250 starts a small business.

 Mission Project Specifics

-It is anticipated that this project will improve the lives of more than 200 women, men and children who will be better educated and able to feed themselves, leading to improved health and hope for the future.
+It is anticipated that this project will improve the lives of more than 200 women, men and children who will be better educated and able to feed themselves through self-employment, leading to improved health and hope for the future.

 - Pray with Kihomi for the women in Haiti who are struggling to raise their children in this difficult economic time.

 - Your donations make this mission project possible.

 - To donate by check, write Haiti/Ngwemi/Micro-loans for Women on the memo line and mail to International Ministries, PO Box 851, Valley Forge, PA 19482-0851.